zorro786/scheduler-plugins/kep/61-Trimaran-real-load-aware-scheduling/README.md

 ### Risks and Mitigations

 If utilization metrics are not available for a long time, we will fall back to the best fit bin pack based on allocations.
 There is no user action needed for this.
 To achieve X% utilization, it is recommended to set the value as X - 10 in practice.
-Refer to BestFitBinPack Score Plugin below for more details.
+Refer to TargetLoadPacking Score Plugin below for more details.
 For more details on risks and mitigations associated with live metrics, refer to "Bad Metrics".

 ## Design Details

 Our design consists of the following components as outlined in the diagram and described below.
-We propose two plugins namely "BestFitBinPack" and "SafeBalancing".
+We propose two plugins namely "TargetLoadPacking" and "SafeBalancing".
 Both of them use metrics from load watcher for scoring nodes with different algorithms.

 <img src="images/design.png" alt="design" width="720" height="628"/>